huston-rogers/hpc-toolset-tutorial/ondemand/README.md

 `Connect to Jupyter` button.
 This will open a new tab to the Jupyter application that's running on a compute node in your Slurm cluster!

-Connect to the Jupyter session and navigate to the `jupyter_notebook_data` directory.
+Connect to the Jupyter session and navigate to the `jupyter_lab_data` directory.
 Open the `GUI-demo.ipynb` and this should open a new tab to this notebook.
 Run all the cells in this notebook for a demonstration that this Jupyter does in fact work.